szoftveres/RF_instruments/siggen/README.md

 ### Programming

-The signal generator has a USB UART interface (FTDI FT230x) to issue commands to, and an EEPROM to store level calibration data, configuration and program.
+The instrument has a USB UART communication interface, and a 32 kB EEPROM to store programs, level calibration data and configuration.

-Frequency can be programmed by setting the `freq` *resource variable* <sup>[1]</sup>; the unit is kHz, e.g. `freq = 915000` will set the frequency to 915 MHz, `freq += 1000` will increase the current frequency by 1 MHz.
-The `print <expr>` command can be used to print the value of an expression, e.g. `print freq / 1000` will print the current frequency, in MHz.
+Frequency can be programmed by setting the `freq` *resource variable* <sup>[1]</sup>; the unit is kHz, e.g. `freq = 915000` sets the frequency to 915 MHz, `freq += 1000` increases the current frequency by 1 MHz.
+The `print <expr>` command prints the value of an *expression*, e.g. `print freq / 1000` prints the current frequency, in MHz.

-<sup>[1]: A resource variable is a variable that is accessible within the program namespace, however accessing its value or assigning value to it might result in additonal actions, e.g. assigning a value to `freq` resource variable also configures the frequency of the MAX2871 PLL.</sup>
+<sup>[1]: A resource variable is a special variable that is accessible within the program namespace just like any general purpose variable, however retrieving its value or assigning value to it might result in additonal actions.
+E.g. assigning a value to `freq` resource variable also sets the output frequency of the MAX2871 PLL.</sup>

-RF output level can be set (and retrieved) by using the `level` resource variable, the unit is in dBm, the accepted range is between -30 and 0.
+RF output level can be set (and retrieved) by using the `level` *resource variable*, the unit is in dBm, the accepted range is between -30 and 0.

 Besides printing out values of resource variables, the current configuration can also be printed out with the `cfg` command.
 ```